GoThereGit/ANLP/README.md

 * Short Papers may describe either work in progress or a research proposal.
 They may also be in the style of a position paper that surveys and criticizes existing literature.
 Short papers must include clear directions for future research.
 Submissions of this type are limited to 4 pages for content, with 2 additional pages for references.

 Please also note the following:
-* All papers must be submitted in PDF format through the conference management system at https://www.softconf.com/ranlp2021/MMTLRL2021/(not sure!!).
-The papers should follow the format of the main conference, described at the main RANLP website, Submission Guidelines Section.
+* All papers must be written in English and submitted in PDF format.
+The submissions will be maintained by the conference management software START.
+For further instructions, please follow the submission information at the conference website at https://ranlp.org/ranlp2023/.
-* Papers must be written in English.
 * The review will be double-blind.
 Please do not include any self-identifying information in the submission.
 This includes anonymizing the already-published work by removing acknowledgments, self-citations, etc.
+*  The papers accepted at RANLP and the associated workshops are included in the ACL Anthology.
+All accepted papers have DOI numbers.
+The RANLP proceedings are indexed by SCOPUS and DBLP .

 # Organizing Committee:
 * Dr. [Adam Anderson](https://bids.berkeley.edu/people/adam-g-anderson) (adamganderson@gmail.com), UC Berkeley, USA